 Let’s say a speaker has a specified power handling rating of 100 watts.

-This speakers can still be driven by a 200-watt amplifier without sustaining damage or distorting so long as the volume is kept at a reasonable level.
+A 200-watt amplifier can still drive this speaker without sustaining damage or distorting so long as the volume is kept at a reasonable level.

 This speaker can also be driven by a 50-watt amplifier, though there’s no guarantee that the speaker will not distort or get damaged when turning the amp up too loud.